-Morressier wants academic conferences to feel cutting edge – TechCrunch
+Morressier wants academic conferences to feel cutting-edge – TechCrunch

 The irony of it was distracting so, in 2014, he began trying to digitize the early exchange of knowledge at a conference.

 “Democratizing sounds cheesy but it’s really that,” he said.
-“People from Africa or Asia have no chance to really get access to these really high profile conferences that are mainly happening in the States or Europe, so by actually making everything digital, we can give back.”
+“People from Africa or Asia have no chance to really get access to these really high-profile conferences that are mainly happening in the States or Europe, so by actually making everything digital, we can give back.”

-The company began with a focus on content ephemerality, and nearly 7 years later, Morressier has built an end-to-end software layer that it hopes makes the academic conference experience as cutting edge as the research within it.
+The company began with a focus on content ephemerality, and nearly seven years later, Morressier has built an end-to-end software layer that it hopes makes the academic conference experience as cutting-edge as the research within it.

 First, Morressier works with a society to create a landing page for an upcoming conference.
-Researchers can apply there to present their research at said conference.
-Morressier then aggregates all the research submissions and begins conducting a peer review process, with academics from the society validating the research and deciding if its relevant.
-The peer review process can often happen offline on excel sheets and word documents, so Morressier helps move the entire operations online.
+Researchers can apply to present their research at said conference.
+Morressier then aggregates all the research submissions and begins conducting a peer review process, with academics from the society validating the research and deciding if it’s relevant.
+The peer review process can often happen offline on Excel sheets and Word documents, so Morressier helps move the entire operation online.
 Once the peer review is done, the startup creates a content library to go along with a virtual or in-person conference where it can live indefinitely.

-Finally, it gets to hosting the dissemination of that content to giving post-event analytics to event hosts to understand how research is being consumed.
+Finally, it gets to hosting the dissemination of that content and giving post-event analytics to event hosts to understand how research is being consumed.

-“In order to make a compelling, end to end solution for every society out there, we added that live stream video component only in the beginning of 2020,” he said.
+“In order to make a compelling, end to end solution for every society out there, we added that livestream video component only in the beginning of 2020,” he said.

-Morressier has over 700,000 accounts on its service, and has held conferences with the American Chemical Society and the Society of Photo-optical Instrumentation Engineers among others.
+Morressier has more than 700,000 accounts on its service, and has held conferences with the American Chemical Society and the Society of Photo-optical Instrumentation Engineers, among others.
 The company makes money by working directly with the societies and charging them a flat fee for using the platform conference organization and managing their peer review process.
-It also has a per document-based fee structure so as more research is uploaded to its database, Morressier makes more money.
+It also has a per document-based fee structure, so as more research is uploaded to its database, Morressier makes more money.

-While growth is the obvious next step for the freshly-funded company, Morressier hasn’t been exactly sluggish in the meantime.
+While growth is the obvious next step for the freshly funded company, Morressier hasn’t been exactly sluggish in the meantime.
 The company had 6x growth in number of authors and 13x growth in number of documents on its platform, bringing on $4.5 million in sales in 2020.
 The early-stage startup began 2020 with a 28-person staff, and plans to grow to 100 people by the end of 2021.

 The founder, of course, accounts part of this growth to the pandemic, which took down some of the natural red tape that exists in education.